jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

   - **benefit** means a lump sum, allowance, refund, or other payment arising from membership of a KiwiSaver scheme
   - **Commissioner** means the Commissioner of Inland Revenue as defined in section 3(1) of the Tax Administration Act 1994
   - **complying superannuation fund** has the same meaning as in section 6(1) of the Financial Markets Conduct Act 2013
+  - **compulsory employer contribution** means, for an employee, the amount of employer contribution calculated under section 101D
   - **contribution** means any contribution to a KiwiSaver scheme, including an employer contribution and a Crown contribution
   - **contribution rate** , in relation to an employer and a particular employee, has the meaning given by section 64
   - **court** means, in relation to any matter, the court, tribunal, or arbitral tribunal by or before which the matter falls to be determined